I. General Legal Research Sites

 - Casemaker is a legal research system which is available free to current members of nearly half of the state bar associations.
 CasemakerX is a version for law students, which includes full access to the Casemaker research resources.
 Duke Law students may register for free access to CasemakerX with a school e-mail address.

-- Fastcase is also offered by nearly half of the state bar associations to its members, including North Carolina.
+- Fastcase is also offered by more than half of the state bar associations to its members, including North Carolina.
 Fastcase includes 50-state and federal case law databases.
-24-hour free trials provided.
-Much of the fee-based material can be accessed via links from the free site Public Library of Law, which is maintained by the same company (see Section I).
+Current Duke students, faculty and staff can access the full text of Fastcase with a NetID and password.

 - VersusLaw is another low-cost alternative for legal research mainly for primary law such as state and federal cases, statutes and administrative regulations.
 Current law students may register under the "Special Groups" section at the bottom of the home page.